PhysiCell-Tools/python-loader/man/TUTORIAL_commandline.md

 Generate a 3D glyph [vtk](https://en.wikipedia.org/wiki/VTK) file from a single time step, or rectilinear grid vtk files from the whole time series, with information for the attributes listed.
-The deafalt atribute listed is cell\_type.
+The default attribute listed is cell\_type.

-These vtk files can be further analysed, for example with the [paraview](https://www.paraview.org/) or [blender](https://www.blender.org/) software, as described in the extra tutorials.
+These vtk files can be further analyzed, for example with the [paraview](https://www.paraview.org/) or [blender](https://www.blender.org/) software, as described in the extra tutorials.